Belle (Disney song): Live performances and cover versions

 O'Hara performed "Belle" live for the first time at the 64th Academy Awards in 1992, where the song had been nominated for Best Original Song.
 Disney executives Michael Eisner and Jeffrey Katzenberg insisted that "Belle" be performed by its original artists, despite producers of the telecast requesting pop stars.
 O'Hara also insisted on singing live, despite being offered the choice to lip-synch.
 The actress disliked the blue checked costume she wore for the performance, which she described as "too frilly" for Belle's personal style.
 In August 2011, O'Hara performed an abridged version of "Belle" live at the Disney Legends awards ceremony, at which she was an honoree.
 The performance was a Beauty and the Beast medley, in which O'Hara combined "Belle" with "Beauty and the Beast" and "Be Our Guest".
 In January 2020, O'Hara sang a few lines from "Belle" at the premiere of a Beauty and the Beast Sing-Along at Epcot.
 During the COVID-19 pandemic lockdowns in 2020, actress and writer Mary Neely recorded an elaborate performance of herself lip syncing the song as Belle and the townsfolk, donning various costumes.

 Michelle Nicastro covered "Belle" for her movie-themed album Toonful (1993).
 The song appears in the stage adaptation of the film, which premiered on Broadway in 1994.
 David Richards of The New York Times called it "reminiscent of Lerner and Loewe".
 Susan Egan originated Belle in the production, and recorded the song for the original cast album with Burke Moses as Gaston.

 In the 2017 live-action film, "Belle" is sung by Emma Watson and Luke Evans.
-Among the changes made to the scene, Belle does not have a talk with the Baker, but her love of books is maintained.
+Among the changes made to the scene, Belle does not have a conversation with the Baker, but her love of books is maintained.
 Director Bill Condon confirmed the scene's staging was inspired by the film Love Me Tonight (1932), which opens with a musical number about Paris waking up.
-Writing for Variety, Owen Gleiberman found the staging of this version to be lacking the "slapstick spryness" of the animation despite its faithfulness to the original material and Watson's performance, saying, "the number feels like something out of one of those overly bustling big-screen musicals from the late ’60s that helped to bury the studio system".
+Writing for Variety, Owen Gleiberman found the staging of this version to be lacking the "slapstick spryness" of the animation despite its faithfulness to the original material and Watson's performance, saying, "the number feels like something out of one of those overly bustling big-screen musicals from the late '60s that helped to bury the studio system".
 According to Kaitlin Reilly of Refinery29, some fans complained that the baker's line about baguettes had been removed from the remake.
 The author attributed the revision to the scene being paced differently than the animated film.
 In 2023, Watson's version of the song was certified Gold by the RIAA.